box-products/handbook/a-note-about-moonlighting.md

 ---

 No, not the amazing 1980's sitcom starring Cybill Shepherd and whats-his-name from Hudson Hawk.
-Moonlighting means working other professional, paid jobs outside of your work at Box Products.
+Moonlighting means working other professional, paid jobs outside of your work at SALT Insure.
 It’s not a black and white topic.
 There are one-time gigs, other pursuits, or opportunities that help you grow and make life interesting.
 We want to support that.
-But we want to make sure professional endeavors outside of Box Products don’t create conflicts of interest or affect your time, dedication, or performance at Box Products.
+But we want to make sure professional endeavors outside of SALT Insure don’t create conflicts of interest or affect your time, dedication, or performance at SALT Insure.
 So it’s a delicate balance.

 With that in mind, here are some examples of what we’d consider _OK_ and what we would consider a conflict of interest and _Not OK_:

 ## OK